fmdkdd/fmdkdd.github.com/_posts/2017-08-08-ludum-dare-post-mortem.md

 supposed to pick the generators from the inventory area before placing them on the plateau.
 The code was a bit tricky to get right, as we needed to have a separate render pass just for the inventory, and specific picking code since the inventory would live in a separate world space.
-Plus, we had extra logic for dealing with taking things from the inventory and putting them back in it.
-But then, it occurred to me that we didn't *need* the inventory: we could just place the generators directly on the plateau, and the player would simply move them.
+Plus, we had extra logic that dealt with taking things from the inventory and putting them back in it.
+But then, it occurred to me that we didn't *need* the inventory: we could place the generators directly on the plateau, and the player would simply move them.
 It made the code simpler, and the game more intuitive!
 I immediately told Merwan, who agreed it was the right call—but only after initially hating me for cutting the feature he had spent the last two hours working on.

 The lower-right screenshot shows the side-by-side day and night views working.
 It was a bit simpler than anticipated to get working (THREE.js